 Peer-to-peer lending vs. bank loans

-The primary difference between a bank loan and a peer-to-peer loan is who will grant the loan to the borrower.
+The major difference between peer-to-peer loans and bank loans is who funds them.
 If the money comes from a lender who is an individual or a group on a web-based platform, then it’s a peer-to-peer loan.
-If the money comes from a credit union, bank or another financial institution then it’s a bank loan.
+If the money comes from a credit union, bank or another financial institution, then it’s a bank loan.